FortuneQuant/learn/content/docs/worldquant_brain/intro_to_brain.md

 ### 3. OS test

-- Base tests
+**Base tests**

 - Check weight: ensures diversify

+- Subuniverse value

-  - Subuniverse value: the Sharpe in the next smallest standard universe (e.g. the subuniverse of Sector is Industry)
+  - Definition: the Sharpe in the next smallest standard universe (e.g. the subuniverse of Sector is Industry)

-    Pass when greater than
+  - Pass when greater than

     - Delay 1
       $$